TheDarkKnight8888/thedarkknight8888.github.io/README.md

-  **_As far as his education is conserned, he graduated from BSUIR in 2016 with The Diploma of Honor with the speciality in Micro- and Nanoelectronic Technologies and Systems at The Microelectronic Department.
+  **_As far as Anton's education is conserned, he graduated from BSUIR in 2016 with The Diploma of Honor with the speciality in Micro- and Nanoelectronic Technologies and Systems at The Microelectronic Department.
 He likes mastering something new and he hopes he does it in a perfect way._**

   **_As far as his occupation is concerned, he has worked at NTLab company since 2016 till now.
 Speaking precisely he has worked as a designer at Analog-to-Digital and Digital-to-Analog Converters Department.
 In team of motivated and driven people he designs ADC and DAC for various Application Specific Integrated Circuits (ASIC) using computer aided design (CAD) tools_**.